terrylinooo/shieldon/README.md

 # Shieldon :shield:

-Shieldon, a PHP library that prevents anti-scraping, XSS filitering and traffic controll.
-As if you are using a shield on your web applicaion to against bad-behavior bots, crawlers or vulnerability scanning and so on.
+Shieldon, a PHP library that provides anti-scraping, XSS filitering and traffic controll for your web application.
+As if you are using a shield on your web applicaion to fight against bad-behavior bots, crawlers or vulnerability scanning and so on.

 `version: 1.0.0.alpha`